marabesi/marabesi.com/_posts/2020-11-14-my-setup-for-web-development-2020.md

 ### Tmux

-For a more productive terminal I stopped using the termial tabs in favor of [tmux](https://github.com/tmux/tmux){:target="_blank"} windows/panes.
+For a more productive terminal I stopped using the terminal tabs in favor of [tmux](https://github.com/tmux/tmux){:target="_blank"} windows/panes.
 The tmux approach allows me to create, delete, split, resize panes with a few key binding and the most important, without leaving the keyboard.

-As a companion to tmux I use a plugin called .tmux that self descrbies as a "oh my tmux", which I think is influenced by the "oh my zsh" and also provides extra functionality to tmux, without the need of configuration.
+As a companion to tmux I use a plugin called .tmux that self describes it as a "oh my tmux", which I think is influenced by the "oh my zsh" and also provides extra functionality to tmux, without the need of configuration.